Microdosing Cannabis Applications and Benefits

 In the real world, most people try cannabis for its recreational benefit.
 They are looking for a high, and they are not very prudent about how they get there.
 Like adolescents, they are not counting their beers or shots.
 They are driven to escape, want to do it quickly, and do not know or care when they have crossed the line.

-As cannabis consumers mature, they learn to choose among an inventory of available products to target refining tastes and desired effects.
-They may want to increase their high adventure and/or their chill factor.
-They may want to approach paranoia or increase their focus and creativity.
+As cannabis consumers mature, they learn to choose from an inventory of available products to target refining tastes and desired effects.
+They may want to increase their high adventurandor their chill factor.
+They want to approach paranoia or increase their focus and creativity.

-These same cannabis consumers learn to budget their expenditure on product.
-They will realize that experience is partly a factor of the quality and potency.
-So, they may opt for small doses of something more potent rather than ordinary doses of balanced strains.
+These same cannabis consumers learn to budget their expenditures on products.
+They will realize that experience is partly a factor of quality and potency.
+So, they may opt for small doses of something more potent than ordinary doses of balanced strains.

 They may, through their regular use, also discover they are edging into Cannabis User Dependency (CUD).
 To shift towards a cannabis break, users often strategically lower their dose to a more comfortable level.
-They may stop cold, and when they want to resume, microdosing to a new tolerance level also makes sense.
+They may stop cold, and micro-dosing to a new tolerance level makes sense when they want to resume.

 In short, conscientious cannabis users can use microdosing to monitor and modulate their consumption of recreational cannabis.